-- 3. If event is internal and its tag value is the same recently scheduled internal event tag, BEGIN /\ a job finish event \/ - Update finished Gridlet's PE and Wall clock time parameters and send it back to the broker - Set the status of PE to FREE - Remove finished Gridlet from the Execution\Set and add to Finished\Set - $\bullet \;\; \mbox{If Gridlet\Submitted\Queue} \; \mbox{has Gridlets in waiting, then} \;$

-Choose the Gridlet to be Processed() /\ e.g., first one in Q if FCFS policy is used \/ Allocate\PE\to\the\Gridlet() /\ It should schedule an Gridlet completion event \/
+- If event is internal and its tag value is the same recently scheduled internal event tag, BEGIN /\ a job finish event \/ - Update finished Gridlet's PE and Wall clock time parameters and send it back to the broker. - .
+Set the status of PE to FREE - Remove finished Gridlet from the Execution\Set and add to the Finished\Set - If Gridlet\Submitted\Queue has Gridlets in waiting, then Choose the Gridlet to be Processed() /\ e.g., first one in Q if FCFS policy is used \/ Allocate\PE\to\the\Gridlet() /\ It should schedule a Gridlet completion event \/

-4. Repeat the above steps until the end of simulation event is received
+Repeat above steps until end of simulation event is received

-Figure 1.10: An event handler for simulating space-shared resource scheduling.
+Figure 10.
+An event handler for simulating space-shared resource scheduling.